how to do barbell rows

 How To Do Barbell Rows

 Continuing with that example, if you curl your hips under, you might be able to get down, but you’ll also have a flexed spine.
 If you are using heavy weight plates, you’re asking for trouble.
-Even lighter weights are going to be problematic during this compound movement.
+Even lighter weights are going to be problematic during this full-body compound movement.

 ROW LIKE YOU DEADLIFT